YinHK-gameDev/unity-learn/assets/AssetBundles/README.md

 **AssetBundles** can be useful for **downloadable content (DLC)**, **reducing initial install size**, **loading assets optimized** for the end-user’s platform, and **reduce runtime memory pressure**.

+Split your project into asset bundles and have each asset bundle as a separate project.

 An AssetBundle is content that is stored separately from a main game or application and loaded (or downloaded, in the case of mobile and online apps) at runtime.
 This helps minimize the impact on network and system resources by allowing customers to download and install only the parts they need.
 AssetBundles can also be used to update or add to content post-release.